 Some people like to add a touch of whimsy to their gardens.
 Some add wooden sculptures to their garden, placed to look like it came from the plants itself.
-Others place animal statues or mobiles in weird places so as to look like the landscape.
+Others put animal statues or mobiles in weird places to look like the landscape.
 Another way is to add a rustic look by adding planters made from tree stumps themselves.
 These planters add a natural look, giving another level to the garden while looking like they grew out of the ground itself.

 The stumps are petrified wood, aged wood where the cells of the tree have been replaced by minerals over time.
 The minerals copy the look of the of the original plant, turning the tree to stone over a process that can take decades if not centuries.
 Because the petrified wood is so brittle, carving the trees into planters has to be done very carefully.
 Another option is to take the stump of an old enough tree, usually forty or fifty years old, and carve out the center.
-Although those stumps are not as hard, or heavy, as the petrified kind, they can be used for much the same use; they just tend to rot over time and become a more literal part of the surroundings.
+Although those stumps are not as hard, or heavy, like the petrified kind, they can be used for much the same use; they just tend to rot over time and become a more literal part of the surroundings.

 Regardless of how you do it, wooden planters add a charming touch to almost every scene in which they find themselves.
-With the addition of wooden sculptures, the planter's true nature can be camouflaged, making it look as if it grew from the ground on which it stands, especially if it is partially buried or dirt covers some of the roots.
-It can definitely add a nice touch of whimsy, especially when done right and with care to match the surrounding area.
-With a little care, they can actually grow into the surrounding area, making for some stories later on when its origins have been obscured by time.
+With the addition of wood sculptures, the planter's true nature can be camouflaged, making it look as if it grew from the ground on which it stands, especially if it is partially buried or dirt covers some of the roots.
+It can add a nice touch of whimsy, especially when done right and with care to match the surrounding area.
+With a little care, they can grow into the surrounding area, making for some stories later on when its origins have been obscured by time.